 Regular website maintenance can help mitigate these risks by ensuring that your website’s software and plugins are up-to-date with the latest security patches and fixes.
 This includes your Content Management System (CMS), such as WordPress or Joomla, as well as any third-party plugins or themes that you may have installed.
 By regularly updating your website’s software, you can close any security loopholes that may exist and make it more difficult for hackers to gain access to your website.

-Regular website maintenance can help ensure that your website is optimized for speed and performance.
-This includes tasks such as optimizing images, compressing files, and cleaning up outdated content.
-You can also use tools like Google PageSpeed Insights or GTmetrix to analyze your website’s performance and identify areas for improvement.
+Regular website maintenance can help ensure that your website is optimised for speed and performance.
+This includes tasks such as optimising images, compressing files, and cleaning up outdated content.
+You can also use tools like Google PageSpeed Insights or GTmetrix to analyse your website’s performance and identify areas for improvement.

 Regular website maintenance can help identify and fix broken links and errors.
 You can use tools like Google Search Console or Screaming Frog to crawl your website and identify any broken links or errors.
 Once you have identified them, you can either fix them yourself or hire a web developer to do so.

 4. Update content and keep it fresh

 A website that is not regularly updated with fresh content can quickly become stale and outdated.
 This can harm your website’s search engine ranking, as search engines prioritise websites with fresh, relevant content.
 Updating your website’s content regularly can also help keep visitors engaged and interested in your website.